loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Reflection on the last five weeks

 During week four and five I started to feel quite lost and confused abouth the direction of the course.
 Infact, I was so lost that stopped doing any study at all.
 I was trying to collect my thoughts in that time instead.
 My confusion was due to a misunderstanding about the course material and also the unorthodox teaching style that I wasn't used to.
 My expectation was that the class would be learning Python progressively each week during lectures, along with other things ofcourse, and that would ultimately lead to making projects with python.
 This confusion was due to the the older course outline I was given when I signed up for the course.
 After reaching out to you (Roman) regarding my concerns, The final thing you said to me was "trust the process".
 I've been doing so since that interaction and I've felt my confident with the direction of the course.
 I'm a bit behind schedule due to my 2 week break from study, but I have a rough idea of my plans.
 During that interaction you also sent me a link to a video about developing a growth mindset by Carol Dweck.
 That video made me better understand your teaching style and the course structure.
 You're trying to encourage a growth mindset with this course, and help students break free from the fixed mindset they might have.
 By choosing our own projects we are faced with challenge of aiming for a high goal, and you're encouraging us to explore that route and to not be afraid failure, and learn from it instead.
 I hope that if I do fail this assignment, I'm given the grade "Not yet".

+## Week 6

+I couldn't manage to get Koans running on my personal computer so I wasnt able to try that out.
+Instead I've been focusing on my repository and thinking about my project.

+I have also just finished the python for beginners course on sololearn which was quite fun but also challenging and I'm looking foward to the intermmediate course.
+I'll share one of the many 'code projects' that you have to complete after learning about a new topic.

+#### Prompt

+You’re working on a search engine.
+Watch your back Google!
+The given code takes a text and a word as input and passes them to a function called search().
+The search() function should return "Word found" if the word is present in the text, or "Word not found", if it’s not.
+Sample Input:
+"This is awesome"
+"awesome"
+Sample Output:
+Word found

+#### Code:

+def search(x,y):

+   if y in x:

+    return("Word found")

+   else:

+    return("Word not found")

+text = input()

+word = input()

+print(search(text, word))

+### My project ideas so far are:

++ A 2d platformer inspired by Hollow Knight made with pygame or a game engine like unity.
++ The Ai generated images gave me a cool idea.
+I thought that maybe I could generate random Prompts with python and feed it into the AI so it would produce something truly random and maybe awesome.
+If I had lists with 100 words per list and the list catorgories were nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions and articles, and I was able to write a code that spat out a gramatically correct description each time by picking one word from each list, then that might produce some cool images.
+Id execute it so You dont see the prompt the progrom generates until the images renders.
++ My other idea is essentially the same thing except it would use web scraping to gather data instead of me inputting words myself.
+I'm not sure if youve heard of the 'library of babel", but its an online library that contains eerything that has been and will be said in the english language up to 3200 characters. it currently contains 10^4677 of books.
+For comparison, there are 10^80 atoms in the observable universe.
+Using that to somehow generate images would be awesome but maybe impossible.
++ I haven't started working on my project yet, but the first thing I plan to do is start making projects with python by following youtube tutorials and then see what I'm most drawn to.
+I'm quite excited about it.

 # Misc Prompts